iduda2018/ShinyApp_Crypto/README.md

 ## Collaboration

-To pick the coin there should be a check mark near the coin of choice on a sidebar.
-There is only 1 choice at a time allowed.
+To pick the coin there should be a check mark need to be selected near the coin of choice on a sidebar to the left.
 To pick the date there should be a date of choice in a calander search line.
-Once the choice of inputs are made, coursor need to be on a plot.
+Once the choices of inputs are made, cursor needs to be moved to the plot on a right.
-Dynamic label will allow to see the price on a desired day by pointing it on the intersection of the vertical red line, indicating desired day, and line graph, indicating the price of coin on that day.
-To make changes, simply change the inputs on the left sidebar and point back on the new intersection of a red line and a graph line to see the values of Price of the Coin.
+Dynamic label will appear.
+Cursur needs to be pointed on a desired day which is the intersection of the vertical red line, indicating the selected day, and line graph, indicating the price of coin on that day.
+To make changes, simply change the inputs on the left sidebar and point back on the new intersection of a red line and a graph line to see the new values of a selection.